Additional Intel® Advanced Vector Extensions 512 (Intel® AVX-512)

 Knights Landing will support Intel AVX-512 Exponential & Reciprocal Instructions and Intel AVX-512 Prefetch Instructions, while the first Intel Xeon processors with Intel AVX-512 will support Intel AVX-512 Doubleword and Quadword Instructions, Intel AVX-512 Byte and Word Instructions and Intel AVX-512 Vector Length Extensions.
 Future Intel® Xeon Phi™ Coprocessors and processors, after Knights Landing, may offer additional Intel AVX-512 instructions but should maintain a level of support at least that of Knight Landing (Foundation Instructions, Conflict Detection Instructions, Exponential & Reciprocal Instructions, and Prefetch Instructions).
 Likewise, the level of Intel AVX-512 support in the Intel Xeon processor family should include at least Foundation Instructions, Conflict Detection Instructions, Byte and Word Instructions, Doubleword and Quadword Instructions and Vector Length Extensions whenever Intel AVX-512 instructions are supported.
 Assuming these baselines in each family simplifies compiler designs and should be done.

 Intel AVX-512 support

 Release of detailed information on these additional Intel AVX-512 instructions helps enable support in tools, applications and operating systems by the time products appear.
-We are working with open source projects, application providers and tool vendors to help incorporate support.
-The Intel compilers, libraries, and analysis tools have strong support for Intel AVX-512 today and updates, planned for November 2014, will provide support for these additional instructions as well.
+Intel is working with open source projects, application providers and tool vendors to help incorporate support.
+The Intel compilers, libraries, and analysis tools have strong support for Intel AVX-512 today, and updates planned for November 2014 will provide support for these additional instructions as well.

 Intel AVX-512 documentation